graph.dfs() was renamed to dfs() to create a more

 - in.callback

-NULL, then it must be callback function.
+Callback function.
 This is called whenever a vertex is visited.
-See details below.- out.callback
+See details below.
+Default:

-NULL, then it must be callback function.
+Callback function.
 This is called whenever the subtree of a vertex is completed by the algorithm.
-See details below.- extra
+See details below.
+Default:

 Additional argument to supply to the callback function.